principia-agentica/hybrid-memory-talk/README.md

 # Resources

-This repo is inspired in the article [Memory in Agents: Episodic vs. Semantic, and the Hybrid That Works](https://principia-agentica.io/blog/2025/09/19/memory-in-agents-episodic-vs-semantic-and-the-hybrid-that-works/)
+This repo is inspired by the article [Memory in Agents: Episodic vs. Semantic, and the Hybrid That Works](https://principia-agentica.io/blog/2025/09/19/memory-in-agents-episodic-vs-semantic-and-the-hybrid-that-works/)